 We are open to what constitutes a visual art exhibition, but not infinitely.

 Think pieces, press releases, interviews, features, hit jobs, and rants are not welcome here.
 We're looking for reviews.
 We adhere to no particular school of art criticism, philosophy, or politics, and ask only that your review describe the art well enough to give the reader an idea of what it looks like.
+As a rule, you should describe at least one object in an opinionated way.
 Do so, in clear, grammatical prose, and the editors welcome you to make whatever other points you want.

 Refrain from referring to other reviews or reviewers.
 We want pieces to stand on their own, and we cede interaction and dialogue, such as any might take place, to social media.